Nejik/njBox/README.md

 ## Customization

 ### Animation
 Everyone loves beautiful animations.
-We made a very easy way to add animations to your modals.
+I made a very easy way to add animations to your modals.

 For such purpose you have few options.
 Main option is "anim" (see [options](#options)) it's space separated string for show/hide animations.
 All what this option does is adding this classes to modal.

-Built in animations are: scale and fade.
-Default - scale.
+Built in animations are: scale, scaleIn, scaleOut, fade, fadeIn, fadeOut.
+Default naimation - scale.

+**!!!
+IMPORTANT !!!** If you want one animation for showing and hiding, simple set option anim like this (anim:'scale').
+For hiding wil be used reversed animation of show animation with adding .njb-anim-reverse class.
-**By default plugin just reverse show animation when hiding if no hide animation presented (like anim="bounceIn")**
+But if you want different animation for showing and hiding you **CANNOT** set anim:'scale fade', you **SHOULD** set anim:'scaleIn fadeOut'. **By default plugin just reverse show animation when hiding if no hide animation presented**

 ```html
   <a href="#modal" data-toggle="modal" data-njb-anim="fade">show modal</a>